-The first place most people will start to look is on the web.
+The first place most people will start to look is online.
 Here are some good rental websites to check out:

-1) apartments.com- Great website that is easy to use, has good search functionality, and multiple photos of properties.
+2) apartments.com- Much like Zillow, Apartments has a great website that is easy to use, has good search functionality, and multiple photos of properties.
 A popular site that has a lot of inventory.

 Many property management companies around Grand Rapids only post rental listings on their own website.
 It is a little frustrating as a renter to have to check multiple different websites, but alas, it is the only way to truly find everything.
 Test out different search terms to find other local websites (ex. "rentals wyoming," or "property management grand rapids", etc).